 Day Two: Relax and enjoy the island before sailing back to St Lucia in the afternoon.

-Or alternatively sail to the capital Fort au France and enjoy a proper city experience, overnight in one of the surrounding bays and return to St Lucia the following morning.
+Or alternatively sail to the Les Trois IIets, the birthplace of Napoleon's wife, with boutiques and a variety of restaurants to choose from.
+It is possible to get the Fort au France ferry from here to enjoy a proper city experience.
+We would overnight in one of the surrounding bays and return to St Lucia the following morning.

 St Vincent & the Grenadines